Skip to main content

 WorkspaceIsolated environment containing all your automations

-NiraAI assistant for building and managing automations
+NiraAI assistant for building and managing automations (⌘K)

-PlaybookSingle automation task with natural language instructions
+PlaybookAI-powered automation with natural language instructions

 ConnectionIntegration providing access to external APIs and services

-ExecutionSingle run of a playbook or agent
+ExecutionSingle run of a playbook

 API KeyToken for programmatic workspace access